szymon-sawicki/cinema-app/README.md

 # cinema app
+### Backend system for managing network of cinemas with multiple rooms.
-### Project is still in development.
-Planned finish - 15 september
+#### Project is in last phase of in development, planned finish - 17 september

-Backend for management system for network of cinemas.
+The data is stored in MySQL database, communication with frontend will be achieved through REST API.
+Till end of the year I will make complete frontend layer (actually I make Javascript course) and deployment on AWS.

 Technology stack: